JonmarCorpuz/Writeups/TryHackMe Module Task Writeups/Tampering With Unprivileged Accounts.md

 Info: Download successful!
 ```
-14. `exit` to exit our current PowerShell session on our attack machine and terminate the connection
+14. `exit` from the command line in our active WinRM session to exit our current PowerShell session on our attack machine and terminate the connection
 ```Bash
 *Evil-WinRM* PS C:\> exit